Kilpedder

-Kilpedder is the birthplace of Reading F.C. defender Paul McShane.

 Transport

 Kilpedder is situated on the main Dublin to Wexford dual carriageway.
 The Kilpedder interchange, recently constructed, has improved access to Kilpedder and Greystones and cut journey times.
 A permanent pedestrian bridge linking Kilpedder and Kilquade has also been completed.

 The village is served by the 184 Dublin Bus route, which operates every half an hour Monday to Saturday.
 Bus Éireann route 133 also serves Kilpedder, operating every half an hour on peak and every hour off-peak.

 Church

 Between the 1850s and the 1940s, Kilpedder was home to a Presbyterian church, however, nothing remains of this church today.